The Facts Behind 21st Century Education Reform

 (3) No Child Left Behind Flexibility Waiver, (ESEA, Elementary and Secondary Education Act), that is re-training teachers to teach to Common Core.
 ESEA was reauthorized in Dec.
 2015 and renamed (Every Student Succeeds Act (ESSA).
 Standards were rebranded as College and Career Readiness.
-This also allowed ALL children in public school to be funded under Title I by changing the definition of who is poor or educationally deprived to anyone not meeting Common Core.
+This also allowed ALL children in public schools to be funded under Title I by changing the definition of who is poor or educationally deprived of anyone not meeting Common Core.

 (Free and reduced lunch guidelines of 40% school-wide were dropped to 0%.)
 These three important points control standards and testing, curriculum, and teachers with all public school children being funded under Title I. (Source: Anita Hoge)